wieden-kennedy/pyrowire/README.rst

 We won't get deep into how to deploy to Heroku here, since it isn't really in the scope of this document, but the basics
 are:

 #.
-Set up a Heroku application with at least one web dyno and at least one worker
+Set up a Heroku application with at least one web dyno and at least one worker.
 #.
-Set up a Redis database on an external server, through a service, or as an add-on
+Set up a Redis database as a Heroku add-on, such as RedisToGo or RedisCloud, through a service, such as RedisLabs, or on an external server.
 #.
 Add the Redis host, port, database, and password information to your config file for Staging and/or Production profiles.
 #.
-Add the heroku remote git endpoint to your project (``git remote add heroku.com:my-heroku-app.git``)
+Add the heroku remote git endpoint to your project (``git remote add heroku.com:my-heroku-app.git``).
 #.
 Push the project up to heroku and let it spin up.
 #.
-Add the remote endpoint to your Twilio account number (e.g., for SMS: ``http://my-heroku-app.herokuapp.com/queue/my_topic``)
+Add the remote endpoint to your Twilio account number (e.g., for SMS: ``http://my-heroku-app.herokuapp.com/queue/my_topic``).
 #.
 Profit.

 Heroku Procfile